-Aggregate welcomes contributions from all areas, periods, and regions of research that pertain to architecture and its ancillary fields.
+Aggregate welcomes proposals for group projects from all areas, periods, and regions of research that pertain to architecture and its ancillary fields; we have shifted away from publishing single-author articles.
 Our Peer Review Statement describes the kind of work we intend to publish on the site and our review processes; please read it before sending material to us.

 This page has more information about the submission process, and a guide to formatting.

 We publish traditional articles, but also cultivate work in a variety of formats not traditionally published in academic journals: for example, glossaries of terms, annotated bibliographies, slide shows, interviews, podcasts, videos, questions for debate and discussion, polemical essays and provocations, translations, presentations and discussions of key primary sources.
 We welcome ideas for other formats.

 Separately we solicit announcements for relevant events and publications in our field.
 If you would like to submit an announcement please send an email to announcements [at] we-aggregate.org

 How to Submit

 Please send inquiries about projects, via email, to the editor of the umbrella you feel is most relevant to your work.
 If you are unsure, or your work doesn’t seem to fit into one of these umbrellas, simply submit to open [at] we-aggregate.org.

 - Discipline (Timothy Hyde and Lucia Allais: discipline [at] we-aggregate.org